-Interactions between drugs can also be measured at lowest dosesApril 11th, 2013 in Medications /
+Interactions between drugs can also be measured at lowest dosesApril 11, 2013 in Medicine & Health / Medications

 Clinical pharmacologists at Heidelberg University Hospital have achieved major progress for improving the reliability of drugs.
 In a pharmacological study, they showed for the first time that interactions between drugs can be detected with minute doses in the range of nanograms.
 However, at these low doses, the drugs are neither effective nor do they have side effects.
 This means that studies on interactions occurring in drug combinations can be conducted practically without posing risks or negative impacts on the participants.
 This is true not only for healthy volunteers, as has been observed to date, but also for patients.
 The study was published in the medical journal Clinical Pharmacology & Therapeutics.